Tesco bomb campaign: Beginnings

-The letter contained little clues as to who the writer was.
-Although being signed off with a woman's name, there were reservations by Tesco staff that the writer was a woman, but they kept an open mind.

-'Sally' required a pin number that only he would know.
-However, police estimated that if Clubcards capable of withdrawing £1000 were placed in the Bournemouth Echo, which at the time had a circulation of 50,000, then Tesco could lose £50m a day (despite a later understanding that it wasn't possible to withdraw £1000 in one go).
-Tesco feared that if the extortionist was to go on radio and give the pin code, this could have been a huge financial risk.
+Police estimated that if Clubcards capable of withdrawing £1000 were placed in the Bournemouth Echo, which at the time had a circulation of 50,000, then Tesco could lose £50m a day (despite a later understanding that it was not possible to withdraw £1000 in one go).
+Tesco feared that, if the extortionist was to go on radio and give the pin code, this could have been a huge financial risk.
 Tesco determined that they could let a handful of the cards be used, before stopping the rest of them.

-Furthermore, catching 'Sally' using an ATM would be a large task - police worked out there were approximately 25,000 ATM sites in the UK and approximately 250 in the conurbation area of Bournemouth.
+Furthermore, catching "Sally" using an ATM would be a large task – police worked out there were approximately 25,000 ATM sites in the UK and approximately 250 in the conurbation area of Bournemouth.
 This would not have been an operation that Dorset Police could have carried out on their own.